Causal Transfer in Medical Image Analysis

-The structure of this paper is organised as follows: Section 2 introduces the foundations of causal inference and transfer learning, establishing the conceptual basis for understanding CTL.
+The structure of this paper is organised as follows: Section 2 discusses the concepts of distribution Shift in healthcare and motivates the need for CTL.
 Section 3 presents an overview of CTL and its integration of causal reasoning into cross-domain knowledge transfer to achieve robust and invariant representations across heterogeneous datasets.
 Section 4 details the core methodologies underpinning CTL, including domain adaptation, causal discovery, and counterfactual inference, and highlights their distinct roles and recent advances.
 Section 5 reviews key applications of CTL in medical image analysis and discusses their methodological implications.
 Section 6 provides an in-depth review of CTL applied specifically to medical image analysis, synthesising state-of-the-art techniques, datasets, results, and clinical relevance.
 Section 7 examines the main challenges and limitations that hinder the adoption of CTL in clinical practice.
 Section 8 outlines current research directions to address these limitations and expand CTL’s impact.
-Section 9 discusses the potential of CTL to address domain shifts and data scarcity in medical image analysis, emphasising the need for diverse large datasets and highlighting those suitable for CTL.
-Section 10 evaluates causal learning models, contrasting causal-specific assessment criteria with traditional image analysis metrics that prioritise correlation-based performance.
-Section 11 discusses broader developments beyond causal AI, which situating CTL within emerging paradigms of adaptive, multimodal, and decision-centric intelligence.
-Finally, Section 12 concludes by emphasising the transformative potential of CTL in medical image analysis and its ability to advance reliable, interpretable, and generalisable clinical AI systems.
+Section 10 discusses the potential of CTL to address domain shifts and data scarcity in medical image analysis, emphasising the need for diverse, large datasets and highlighting those well-suited to CTL.
+Section 9 evaluates causal learning models, contrasting causal-specific assessment criteria with traditional image analysis metrics that prioritise correlation-based performance.
+Section 10 discusses broader developments beyond causal AI, situating CTL within emerging paradigms of adaptive, multimodal, and decision-centric intelligence.
+Finally, Section 11 concludes by emphasising the transformative potential of CTL in medical image analysis and its ability to advance reliable, interpretable, and generalisable clinical AI systems.